Temporal large-scale intermittency and its impact on the statistics of turbulence: Results

 for the three quantities $X = u, \omega, a$ (components of velocity, vorticity, and acceleration) and even $k\geq 4$.
-The overbar denotes temporal averaging,
+Note that all three quantities have zero mean.
+The overbar denotes temporal averaging:

-Note that all the three quantities have zero mean.
+Since the periodic average $\langle \cdot \rangle$ depends only on the phase of the oscillation $t\;\mathrm{mod}\;P$, the temporal average ranges only from $0$ to $P$.
 For simplicity, we do not write the dependence on space and on vector component indices, which are averaged over by the periodic ensemble average $\langle \cdot \rangle$ (described above).
-We will consider the cases of regular flatness (or kurtosis) with $k=4$ and the hyperflatness with $k=6$.
+We will consider the cases of regular flatness (or kurtosis) with $k=4$ and the hyper-flatness with $k=6$.
 Since the high-order moment puts emphasis on the tails of distributions, the flatness is large whenever the tails have comparably high probability.
-Since the flatness is non-dimensional, it does not change when linearly rescaling the PDF, e.g., Gaussian distributions always have a regular flatness of 3 and a 6th-order hyperflatness of 15.
+Since the flatness is non-dimensional, it does not change when linearly rescaling the PDF, e.g., Gaussian distributions always have a regular flatness 3 and a 6th-order hyper-flatness 15.

-The flatness and hyperflatness are shown in figure~\ref{fig:flatness_prediction} for varying period times (solid black line with dots).
+The flatness and hyper-flatness are shown in figure~\ref{fig:flatness_prediction} for varying period times (solid black line with dots).
 When changing the period time, the system transitions between two asymptotic behaviors (black dotted and dashed lines).
 At short period times, the oscillations are too fast for the flow to respond.
 Only the average energy input is relevant, which is the same as in the statistically stationary reference flow.
-Flatness values are the same as in this reference flow.
-For long period times, the system approaches the quasi-stationary behavior, where the flow equilibrates to each instantaneous injection rate.
-As detailed below, we model statistics in this regime using the injection ensemble, which corresponds to probabilistic mixing of stationary turbulence statistics according to the distribution of injection rates.
-In between, the flow reacts nontrivially to the external forcing oscillations.
+Flatness values are the same as in this reference flow (black dashed line).
+For long period times, the system approaches the quasi-stationary behavior.
+Since the injection rate varies over time scales much longer than the dynamics of the flow, the flow has time to equilibrate to the instantaneous injection rate.
+Therefore, the instantaneous statistics are the same as given by a statistically stationary flow at the same injection rate.
+Time-aggregated statistics are then given by a superposition of the instantaneous flow statistics, weighted by the distribution of injection rates.
+This construction, which we call the `injection ensemble' (black dotted line), is detailed in section~\ref{sec:injensemble}.
+Finally, the transient regime between the two limits depends more crucially on the dynamical response of the flow to the changes in the forcing.